francescmarti00/dmu-multimedia/md/SVG-and-Animation-talk.md

 Code explanation:

-An SVG image begins with an <svg> element.<br>The width and height attributes of the <svg> element define the width and height of the SVG image.
+An SVG image begins with an <svg> element.

+The width and height attributes of the <svg> element define the width and height of the SVG image.

 The <circle> element is used to draw a circle.